 The majority of birth control methods in this section are under the control of the woman, which may make them more desirable.
 With the exception of the nonhormonal intrauterine contraceptive (IUC) and sterilization by surgery or microinserts, women can decide to stop using any of these methods and can expect an almost immediate return to fertility because there is no disruption of normal hormonal function and no structural or organic change.

 With the advent of newer hormonal and nonhormonal methods of contraception (see Chapter 14: Hormonal and Emergency Contraception), many of the reversible nonhormonal options are now practiced infrequently in the United States.
 For instance, despite resurgence of male condom use in the 1980s subsequent to concern with transmission of the human immunodeficiency virus (HIV), the use of the male condom is only used by approximately 15% of total contraceptive users in the United States.1 Contraceptive choices differ greatly by patient age, but since 1982, the pill and sterilization have been the most frequently used methods of contraception in the United States, with 25% of women using tubal sterilization and 25% of women using the pill.1,2 Interestingly, from 2008 to 2014, there was a slight decrease in sterilization as a contraceptive method (37%-28%) and a slight increase in the use of the long-acting reversible contraceptive (LARC) methods, including intrauterine devices (IUDs) and transdermal implants (6%-14%).1

 Patient Case (Part 1)

 A 34-year-old woman presenting to the clinic for a method of contraception that is not coitus-dependent, and she would rather not take any hormones.
-She and her partner are currently using condoms, but she says that they are “not very consistent” with their use. ...
+She and her partner are currently using condoms, but she says that they are “not very consistent” with ...